robocube/rcl/README.md

       z:21
     }

-#### Evaluation of Blocks
+#### Evaluation of blocks

+Code blocks are blocks that contain operators.
 Code blocks can be eval'd using the eval operator:

     RCL>eval {x:1 y:20 z:$x + $y}
     {